 Understanding ProShares UltraPro Short S&P500's Unusual Options Activity

-ProShares UltraPro Short S&P500 (NYSE:SPXU) shares experienced unusual options activity on Thursday.
-The stock price moved up to $17.35 following the option alert.
+Shares of ProShares UltraPro Short S&P500 (NYSE:SPXU) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $17.48.

 - Trade Type: CALL